 1. Check Engine Light

-The first common sign of a bad DPF is a check engine light on your dashboard.
+The first, and most common sign of a bad DPF is a check engine light on your dashboard.
 The diesel particulate filter uses sensors to measure the pressure and temperature before and after the DPF filter.
 If the pressure is not correct, the engine control module will light up the check engine light on your dashboard.

 2. Decreased Engine Performance